mariadb-corporation/mariadb-columnstore-data-adapters/kettle-columnstore-bulk-exporter-plugin/README.md

 ./test/test.sh
 ```

-This script will download PDI 7, install the build plugin and MariaDB JDBC driver, and execute the tests.
+This script will download PDI 7, install the build plugin and MariaDB JDBC driver, and execute the tests residing in the tests sub-directories.

-If it exits with error code 0, all tests passed.
+You might have to change the database connection properties set in _job.parameter_, according to your ColumnStore setup.

-### test.kjb
+### all-datatype-ingestion-test
 This job runs a basic ingestion test of all datatypes into ColumnStore and InnoDB tables and compares the results.

-You might have to change the JDBC configuration in _test.kjb_, _export-to-mariadb.ktr_ and _export-to-csv.ktr_ to match your ColumnStore installation.

 ## Limitations
 The plugin currently can't handle blob datatypes and only supports multi inputs to one block if the input field names are equal for all input sources.